Xilinx/ResNet50-PYNQ/host/README.md

 ## Multithreaded Inference

+The Python script `infer_pynq_threaded.py` is intended to provide an approximation of real-world inference workloads.
+It utilizes multiple threads for preprocessing and accelerator invocation.
+The configurable script parameters are:

 Parameter            | Description                         									   | Default Value
 -----------------    | -----------------                   									   | -----------------
 --xclbin             | Path to accelerator xclbin file     									   | N/A